dsainz3/gate-hub/docs/index.md

 - **Explanation** – architectural rationale, historical context, and strategy.
 - **Archive** – retired experiments kept for institutional memory.

 Use the sections below or the navigation in `mkdocs.yml` (once rendered) to browse.
-See `README.md` in this directory for authoring conventions.
+See the [Documentation Style Guide](reference/documentation-style-guide.md) for authoring conventions.

 ## How-to Guides
 - [CI Pipeline Runbook](how-to/ci.md)